miekg/dinit/README.md

 If one of the programs fails to start dinit will exit with an error.
 If programs daemonize dinit will lose track of them.

-Docker-init has the concept of a *primary* process which is the *first* process listed.
-If that process dies Docker-init will kill the remaining processes and exit.
+Dinit has the concept of a *primary* process which is the *first* process listed.
+If that process dies dinit will kill the remaining processes and exit.
 This allows for cleanups and container restarts.

 ### Why?